JobinJohn24/Comparitive-Guanine-Cytosine-Content/README.md

 *Figure 1.1 represents the distribution of guanine-cytosine content in it's genomic sequence.*

-To present my findings, I employed various data visualization tools.
-I utilized Python libraries such as Matplotlib and Seaborn to create visually appealing plots.
-I generated bar charts, box plots, and scatter plots to illustrate the differences in the GC composition percentages between casper Zebrafish and H37RV Mycobacterium tuberculosis.
-These visualizations help in understanding the distribution and variation of GC composition in the two species.
+To present the findings, data visualization tool utilized was Seaborn to create visually appealing bar chart to illustrate the differences in the guanine-cytosine composition percentages between the species.
+These visualizations help in understanding the distribution of guanine-cytosine content in the five species, and providing the standard deviation that'll help understand the variability in the percent values in the dataset.
+The calculations indicated that the standard deviation measured a variability of 12.531.
+This value shows significant variation in values in the dataset.

 ## Expected Results
 Based on previous studies, I anticipate observing differences in the GC composition percentages between Zebrafish and Mycobacterium tuberculosis.
 Zebrafish is a vertebrate organism with a relatively higher GC content compared to Mycobacterium tuberculosis, which is a bacterial pathogen known for its low GC content.
 I expect to see statistically variations reflecting the genomic characteristics of these two organisms.